 The annual Gainesville Parade of Homes showcases the latest in home design and décor, along with the most cutting-edge energy saving construction techniques.
 It also is a chance to stay up to date with recent evolutions in the field of land development.
-The 2020 Spring Parade of Homes, originally planned for April, has been rescheduled for the weekends of June 20-21st and 27-28th.
+The 2021 Spring Parade of Homes is scheduled for the weekends of April 17-18th and 24-25th.
 All homes along the “parade route” will be open from noon to 5 p.m. and admission to the event is free.

 History of Parade of Homes